Maintaining education and skills training provision: further education providers

 No exams will be taking place in schools and FE providers this summer.

 For other qualifications, adapting assessment may be a more appropriate approach.
 But for some qualifications, for example those which have a narrow occupational focus, adapting assessments may not be appropriate.
-The Department for Education continues to work with Ofqual and the awarding organisations to agree, in these cases, what the best approach is to ensure that students are not disadvantaged.
+The department continues to work with Ofqual and the awarding organisations to agree, in these cases, what the best approach is to ensure that learners are not disadvantaged.

-We have published the Department for Education’s direction to Ofqual and Ofqual’s guidance.
-Ofqual has also launched a consultation on the implementation of these measures.
-The consultation closes on 8 May.

-As part of supporting the exceptional arrangements for assessment and grading of vocational and technical qualifications and other general qualifications which Ofqual have announced, Ofqual has confirmed it will extend the regulation end date for legacy functional skills qualifications in English and mathematics to 31 December 2020.
+As part of supporting the exceptional arrangements for assessment and grading of vocational and technical qualifications and other general qualifications which Ofqual has announced, Ofqual has confirmed it will extend the regulation end date for legacy Functional Skills qualifications in English and Mathematics to 31 December 2020.
 This is to allow learners who are currently on these qualifications, but who are yet to certificate, an opportunity to complete their qualification.
-Once Ofqual has confirmed the certification end date has been extended on the Register of Regulated Qualifications, we will similarly extend the validity and funding end dates for these qualifications for continuing learners on the Learning Aims Reference Service (LARs).
+Once Ofqual has confirmed the certification end date has been extended on the Register of regulated qualification, we will similarly extend the validity and funding end dates for these qualifications for continuing learners on the Learning Aims Reference Service (LARs).
 It remains the case that new starts of these qualifications is not permitted.

-We are aware that currently some awarding organisations (AOs) are not issuing formal certificates for students who have achieved qualifications.
-We recognise the need for this to be the case as a result of logistical impacts of coronavirus (COVID-19) on AOs and consider completion confirmation emails to be a valid recognition of a learner’s completion of their qualification.
+We are aware that currently some awarding organisations (AOs) are not issuing formal certificates for learners who have achieved qualifications.
+We recognise the need for this to be the case as a result of logistical impacts of coronavirus (COVID-19), on AOs and consider completion confirmation emails to be a valid recognition of a learners’ completion of their qualification.
 The hard copy qualification certificate will be dispatched when the AO is able to do this.
 These completion confirmation emails should also show learner details, certification run date and unique number.

 Ofqual and AOs are working through the detail, with further information to be issued in the coming days and weeks.